kgiannis/multichain_client_java/README.md

 ```

 ### Example 1 - No Parameters, Response as String ###
 In this example we are passing no parameters and we are expecting the response as String.
-An API method to use here to demonstrate it is the **'help'** method.
+An API method to use here for demonstration is the **'help'** method.
 What we are doing here is the equivalent to:
 ```
 {"method":"help","params":[],"id":1,"chain_name":"chain0"}
 ```